 Note: NVIDIA RTX Voice App might not work with USB Condenser Microphone.
 So do use a headset instead.

 If you’re using NVIDIA RTX GPU or higher then you need to download NVIDIA Broadcast App.
 But, NVIDIA GeForce GTX GPUs can directly download RTX Voice App from the official site.
-App size is 328 MB.
+The app size is 328 MB.

 You will now find the RTX Voice download link for GTX GPU in the setup guide section.
 Click on RTX voice to download.